Brandon Jones (racing driver)

-Brandon Alexander Phillip Jones (born February 18, 1997) is an American professional stock car racing driver.
-He competes full-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 20 Toyota GR Supra for Joe Gibbs Racing.
-He also competed in the NASCAR Craftsman Truck Series, ARCA Menards Series, ARCA Menards Series East, and ARCA Menards Series West in the past.
+Brandon Alexander Jones (born February 18, 1997) is an American professional stock car racing driver.
+He competes full-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 20 Toyota GR Supra for Joe Gibbs Racing and part-time in the NASCAR Craftsman Truck Series, driving the No. 1 Toyota Tundra TRD Pro for Tricon Garage.
+He also competed in the ARCA Menards Series, ARCA Menards Series East, and ARCA Menards Series West in the past.

-Jones was formerly a development driver for the now defunct Eddie Sharp Racing, Turner Scott Motorsports and GMS Racing teams as well as Richard Childress Racing, and Joe Gibbs Racing.
+Jones was formerly a development driver for the now-defunct Eddie Sharp Racing, Turner Scott Motorsports, and GMS Racing teams, as well as Richard Childress Racing, and Joe Gibbs Racing.

 Racing career

 Jones at Richmond International Raceway in 2013.

 Beginnings

-Jones began racing in 2010 at age 13, under the supervision of short track racer Bubba Gale and his son former KHI development driver Cale Gale.
+Jones began racing in 2010 at the age of 13, under the supervision of short track racer Bubba Gale and his son former KHI development driver Cale Gale.
 Jones would race full-time in 2011 in the pro truck divisions at Lanier Raceplex and Gresham Motorsports Park in Georgia, winning track points championships at both facilities.
 Jones raced in late models for Eddie Sharp Racing in 2012, competing in the Pro All Stars Series (PASS) and United Auto Racing Association (UARA) series.
 Jones would make his debut in the NASCAR K&N Pro Series East later that year at Greenville-Pickens Speedway, finishing fourteenth in the No. 33 Rheem Chevrolet after wrecking on the last lap while running in fifth place.
 In 2013, at the age of fifteen, Jones signed a contract to drive for Turner Motorsports (later Turner Scott Motorsports) to run the full UARA season, the PASS Series, six races in the K&N East Series and one in the West series, and selected NASCAR Late Model Stock races.
 Cale Gale and Mike Greci would serve as crew chiefs for Jones.
 Jones would also make his national series debut in the Camping World Truck Series for TSM, running the No. 33 truck for the team beginning at Bristol Motor Speedway in August.
 Jones finished 27th at Bristol, twentieth at Iowa, and nineteenth at Martinsville.